D3SOX/bmbf/README.md

 ## Development

 When testing BMBF during development, you have 2 options.
 The quest, or running BMBF directly on your PC.

+### Building the frontend
+Before you build or test BMBF, you first need to build the frontend:
+1. Navigate to `BMBF.Frontend` on the command line.
+2. Execute `yarn install` then `yarn build`.

 ### Using the Quest